 Software and documentation donations are less affected.
 Nonetheless, as storage is a big problem for these too, so we have to be very selective in what we can accept just at the moment.
 Please do not be offended if we cannot accept some or all of your donation.
 All we ask is to have the opportunity to consider items, so please do get in touch if you think you have something of interest.

-If you have a donation please contact us via the donations email address email@example.com with details of your donation, its condition, and where possible pictures.
-For older items some history about it/them would also be helpful.
-We will then consider your donation and confirm what items we are able to accept.
-Due to the volume of donations we receive it may take a while to reply and a further 2 or 3 weeks before a decision can be made.
+When contacting us about a potential equipment donation please do so via email@example.com with details of your offer, its condition, and, where possible, pictures.
+For an older items some history about it would also be helpful.
+We will then consider your donation and confirm what items we would welcome when we have storage space.

 We are unable to deal with donations by phone so please do not ring our main contact number about a possible donation.
-Also any donations brought to the Museum or sent to us that we have not previously agreed to take will not be accepted.
-Please contact us via email as detailed above.
+Also any unsolicited equipment donations brought or sent to us cannot be accepted.
+Instead, please send the details to firstname.lastname@example.org.

 When we accept donated items into the collection, it will be under two possible categories:

 Heritage: Items that are rare, unique or require special attention and care will be accessioned to our special heritage collection.
 These items may be put on display but will not normally be usable by the public, restored to working order or used as spares to keep other systems working.

 Interactive: Items that are not rare or where we hold a number of similar items, will be accessioned to the Interactive handling collection.
 These items will be available to be used by visitors to the museum, put on display, used in exhibitions or for spares to keep existing systems operational.

 Educational / Creative software - for 8 / 16 bit micros

 Ephemera, software and documentation related to significant domestic computer / electronic products and programmes